Outreach and Engagement

 Watch

-HDR students shared projects in 3MT format receiving constructive feedback from CIs and audiences.
-Topics reflected the depth and diversity of CEVAW research showcasing evidence, empathy and innovation, including climate-induced disasters and women's safety, addressing men's behaviour, VAW in politics in Indonesia, local governments and women's protection policies, how economic zones and organised crime shape women's experiences of trafficking and forced marriage.
-Photo credit: CEVAW
+HDR candidates shared projects in 3MT format receiving constructive feedback from CIs and audiences.
+Topics reflected the depth and diversity of CEVAW research showcasing evidence, empathy and innovation, including climate-induced disasters and women's safety, addressing men's behaviour, VAW in politics in Indonesia, local governments policies to protect women, how economic zones and organised crime shape women's experiences of trafficking and forced marriage.

 12 November 2025